pfalcon/pycopy/docs/reference/packages.rst

 * Filesystem is not required for frozen packages.

-Using frozen bytecode requires building the executable (firmware) for a given `MicroPython port` from the C source code.
+Using frozen bytecode requires building the executable (firmware) for a given `Pycopy port` from the C source code.
 Consequently, the process is:

 1. Follow the instructions for a particular port on setting up a